flecoqui/projects/_posts/2017-06-23-geneatique.md

 ## Conclusion ##

-The main objective of this project was to enable CDIP to distribute his application through Windows Store in order to address the 500 Millions devices running Windows 10.
+The main objective of this project was to enable CDIP to distribute his application through the Windows Store in order to address the 500 Million devices running Windows 10.
-After a first unsuccessful attempt using Anniversary Update: the package generated with Desktop App Converter was unstable when the application used the embedded browser.
-The second attempt using Creator Update was successful.
+After a first unsuccessful attempt using Anniversary Update - the package generated with Desktop App Converter was unstable when the application used the embedded browser - we finally managed the migration while using the Creator Update.
-The application generated and installed through Widnows Store is  now stable.
+The application generated and installed through the Windows Store is  now completely stable.

-publisautomate the generation of subtitles associated with training courses videos in order to:
-- increase the reach of Mandarine's services (up-to 8 subtitle languages per video)
-- improve the time to publish the videos

 **Measurable impact/benefits resulting from the implementation of the solution:**</p>
 With the current version of Windows 10 Creator Update, the generation of the Geneatique package is automated.
-This package can be generated along side with the binaries for the Win32 Desktop application.
+This package can be generated alongside the binaries for the Win32 Desktop application.

 **General lessons:**</p>
-Though Geneatique 2017 is a very complex application with several third parties dependencies (300 MBytes), using Desktop App Converter it 's possible to generate an installation package compliant with Windows Store.
+Though Geneatique 2017 is a very complex application with several third parties dependencies (300 MBytes), it is possible to generate an installation package compliant with the Windows Store using the Desktop App Converter.
-Moreover, as the application is now available through Windows Store, on the bussiness side, it's an opportunity to introduce new business model using In App Purchase.
+Moreover, as the application is now available through the Windows Store, CDIP can now seize the opportunity to introduce a new business model using In App Purchase.

 **Opportunities going forward**</p>
 This project was the first step for the distribution of Geneatique Application through Windows Store.
 Below a list of extensions which could improve Geneatique application running on Windows 10:
-1. Calling the UWP API from the Win32 Application to support Tiles, Notification, Cortana, ...
+1. Calling the UWP API from the Win32 Application to support Tiles, Notification, Cortana...
 2. Use Windows Store In App Purchase API to change the business model associated with the application.
-3. Prepare a full UWP implementation,
+3. Prepare a full UWP implementation

 ## Additional resources ##
 Below a list of links to resources used by the team: